pl453s/linux-mint-gnome/README.md

 The desktop icons configuration appears once Linux Mint is installed.*

 *For now, to change the desktop style after the welcome screen passed, go to 'Customization' > 'Extensions' and enable/disable the corresponding extensions.
-Do not activate at the same time 'Dash to Panel' and 'Dash to Dock'!*
+Do not enable at the same time 'Dash to Panel' and 'Dash to Dock'.*

 ## Migrate from an official edition